-3.3.10(b)(1) Ordinance Review
+3.3.11(b)(1) Ordinance Review

 EPD encourages the use of GI/LID practices and approaches on both new and redeveloped sites.
-The permittee shall review and revise, where necessary, building codes, ordinances, and other regulations to ensure they do not prohibit or impede the use of GI/LID practices, including infiltration, reuse, and evapotranspiration.
+The permittee shall continue to review and revise, where necessary, building codes, ordinances, and other regulations to ensure they do not prohibit or impede the use of GI/LID practices, including infiltration, reuse, and evapotranspiration.
 At a minimum, the permittee shall assess those regulations governing residential and commercial development, road design and parking requirements.
 During the regulatory review, the permittee should consider the inclusion of incentives for use of GI/LID practices into the ordinance.

-3.3.10(b)(2) Techniques and Structures
+3.3.11(b)(2) Techniques and Structures

-Upon completion of the ordinance review, the permittee must have a program in place for considering the use of GI/LID techniques and developing an inventory of structures.
+Upon completion of the ordinance review, tThe permittee must have a program in place for considering the use of GI/LID techniques and developing an inventory of structures.
 The program must include an inspection and maintenance component.
 GI/LID can include the following:

 Better Site Planning Techniques (e.g. protection of conservation areas);